Xeway/ERC/README.md

 She made a profit of 400 - 200 = 200 USDC!

 ## Rationale

-The proposed ERC-Options standard provides a simple yet powerful interface for options contracts on Ethereum.
+The proposed ERC option standard provides a simple yet powerful interface for options contracts on Ethereum.
 By standardizing the interface, it becomes easier for developers to build applications and platforms that support options trading, and users can seamlessly interact with different options contracts across multiple dApps.

 This contract's concept is oracle-free, because we assumed that a rational buyer will exercise his option only if it's profitable for him.